 They are:

-- Joseph Haydn, who was pretty good at music.
-The piece played when he appears is from his own oratorio, The Creation.
-You can actually stand in the very rooms where he composed the piece over at the Haydnhaus.
+- Joseph Haydn: the piece played when he appears is from his own oratorio, The Creation.
+You can stand in the rooms where he composed the piece over at the Haydnhaus

 Haydn turns up between 12 and 1, then subsequent hours reveal…

-- Charlemagne, who first incorporated “Austria” into the Holy Roman Empire around AD800.
+- Charlemagne: incorporated “Austria” into the Holy Roman Empire around AD800.
 Visit the Schatzkammer to see several items that likely belonged to this major historical figure

-- Leopold VI, who awarded Vienna its city charter in 1221, and his spouse
+- Leopold VI and his spouse Theodora Angelina: Leopold awarded Vienna its city charter in 1221

-- Walther von der Vogelweide, a famous travelling singer of Leopold’s time
+- Walther von der Vogelweide: famous travelling singer of Leopold’s time

 (The Ankeruhr with its crowd of onlookers somewhere around 1920-1930, as photographed by Martin Gerlach jun.; Wien Museum Inv.-Nr.
 226599; excerpt reproduced with permission under the terms of the CC0 licence)

-- Hans Puchsbaum, the 15th-century architect and master builder closely associated with Stephansdom cathedral
+- Hans Puchsbaum: 15th-century architect and master builder closely associated with Vienna’s Stephansdom cathedral

-- Emperor Maximilian I, a significant player in the expansion of the Habsburg monarchy in the early 16th century and a strong supporter of the arts
+- Emperor Maximilian I: one of the “great” emperors, a significant player in the expansion of the Habsburg monarchy in the early 16th century, and a strong supporter of the arts

-- Johann Andreas von Liebenberg, mayor of Vienna at the time of the second Turkish siege of 1683.
+- Johann Andreas von Liebenberg: mayor of Vienna at the time of the Turkish siege of 1683.
 He has his own monument elsewhere

-- Ernst Rüdiger von Starhemberg, who led the defence of the city at that 1683 siege
+- Ernst Rüdiger von Starhemberg: led the defence of the city at that 1683 siege

 How to get to the Ankeruhr